-- Obtain insight on the specific things you will need to take care of your own mental wellness.
-When you choose to acknowledge the things that you are feeling, you can then understand the things that you will need to take care of your own mental health at this current moment in time.
-You can view it as a way for you to take an active approach on your mood; not allowing your negative feelings to instinctively control you.
+- Obtain insight on the specific things you will need to take care of your mental wellness.
+When you choose to acknowledge the things that you are feeling, you can then understand the things that you will need to take care of.
+You can view it as a way for you to take an active approach to your mood; not allowing your negative feelings to instinctively control you.

 - Communicating openly with other people in your life.
-When you are familiar with your emotions, you are able to identify how other people are affecting your mood.
+When you are familiar with your emotions, you can identify how other people affect your mood.
 If you observe that you are experiencing a rush of happiness when you are spending time with a specific friend, you might want to express your appreciation to them or create more occasions for you to spend more time together.
-If you are experiencing feelings of angry towards someone because they are continuously taking advantage of your kindness, you can consider different ways to make a healthier situation for yourself and inform them of your thoughts as to what you can and can’t provide in the relationship.
+If you are experiencing feelings of anger towards someone because they are continuously taking advantage of your kindness, you can consider different ways to make a healthier situation for yourself and inform them of your thoughts as to what you can and can’t provide in the relationship.

-Mood trackers are useful in understanding your personal mental health condition; it can also be significantly beneficial for your mental health care providers.
+- Mood Tracker Apps Aid in a Medical Diagnosis.
+Mood trackers are useful in understanding your mental health condition; it can also be significantly beneficial for your health care providers.
 A psychiatrist or therapist can use the symptoms that you are tracking to provide you with a more accurate diagnosis.
-This will also allow them to provide you with a treatment plan that is tailored to your mental health situation; giving you the best treatment possible.

 Let’s suppose we came to the journal a few times throughout the day and decided to enter our mood.
-We could then step back and take a look at Reports (after three entries) and it would produce the following chart (the following image is generated through the CareClinic web app, although mobile versions generate similar results):
+We could then step back and take a look at Reports (after three entries) and it would produce the following chart:

-In the case of your own personal wellbeing, your mood plays an integral part in controlling your energy levels, where your attention is focused, and what actions are being taken.
-That is why understanding your mood through mood tracking is essential for your overall mental health and wellbeing.
+In the case of your well-being, your mood plays an integral part in controlling your energy levels, where your attention is focused, and what actions are being taken.
+That is why understanding your mood through mood tracking is essential for your overall mental health and well-being.

 ‘Woke up feeling okay; Then I got ready for work and started my day.
 I was reading and responding to my emails when I came across an email from my boss asking me to start a new project.
-This made me instantly feel overwhelmed because I was already working on three tasks that were very time consuming.
+This made me instantly feel overwhelmed because I was already working on three very time-consuming tasks.
 I focused on getting my work done for the rest of the day.
 I even had to skip lunch to ensure everything was completed.
 When I got home, my family wanted me to make dinner; I was feeling so stressed I had to get someone else to make it.’